hellovip/wp--iBuildapp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create Android, iPhone and iPad App for free and no Coding Required. iBuildApp tool has been used to create over 400 000 apps
+Create Android, iPhone and iPad Apps for free, no Coding Required.
+The iBuildApp tool has been used to create over 600,000 apps

 == Description ==